I may earn a small commission if you buy a product or service through a link in this article at no extra cost to you.

 My review of DreamHost is a detailed guide to their hosting plans and explains why (or why not) you should host your blog with them.

-When I first started out as a blogger and affiliate marketer, I tried several web hosts, such as GoDaddy and Bluehost, and always with disappointing results.
+When I first started out as a blogger and affiliate marketer, I tried various web hosts, such as GoDaddy and Bluehost, and always with disappointing results.

-At some point, I made the decision to move all of my sites to DreamHost, initially on a Shared Hosting account, and later upgraded to VPS.
-I’m glad I did, because I never experienced any major issues, and my sites were always performing well.
+Several years ago, I made the decision to move my sites to DreamHost, initially on a Shared Hosting account, and later upgraded to a VPS.
+I’m glad I did, because I never experienced any major issues, and my sites have always performed well.

-In this DreamHost review, I will explain why DreamHost worked so well for my sites, who I am hosting with currently, and who I recommend as the hosting provider for your website.
+In this DreamHost review, I’ll explain how hosting with DreamHost works, who I am currently hosting with, and who I recommend as the hosting provider for your site.

 Who Is DreamHost For?